Naughty or Nice, Dodgers Need to Check Christmas List Twice

 Then perhaps we’re looking at one more bench piece and they're good to go.
 They’ll probably bring in one more relief man, and maybe just maybe another big-time starter, who quite possibly is a phenom out of Japan by the name of Tanaka.

 We’ll find out soon enough.
-Check out your baseball betting odds at 888sports.com and get ready for another great season.
+Check out your baseball betting options and be ready for another great season.
 We’ll see you at Spring Training, circa 2014.

 Dennis Gilbert Spring Baseball Classic, now through March 30

 March 23, 2013, 2:49 p.m.

 It’s the 4th Annual Dennis Gilbert Spring Baseball Classic, it’s going on now through March 30 at the Major League Baseball Urban Youth Academy in Compton, and you should support it if you possibly can.

 The MLBYA is an MLB-run community space, with three main goals: to give kids a place to go – a good place to go – to stress academics, and to teach baseball.
 Additional academies have been built in Puerto Rico, Houston and New Orleans, with Cincinnati, Philadelphia and South Florida in the works.

 Students from the following Los Angeles high schools are participating in the round-robin tournament: Dorsey, Eagle Rock, Fremont, Fulton Prep, Gardena, Hamilton, Hollywood, Jefferson, King-Drew, Maywood, Monroe, Roybal, Sotomayor, SOCES, South East, South Gate, Sylmar, University, Venice and Wilson.
 Wood bats are used.